-- 5. Requests from the student to transfer or credit their course placement due to changed personal circumstances will be considered and every effort will be made to ensure a placement into an alternative course. - 6.
+- 1. The student is responsible for notifying Transformational Institute if they have a medical condition or disability or require assistance in their training. - 2.
+Fee for Service A deposit must accompany enrolment to secure a placement within a course; this fee is also the Administration Fee. - 3.
+It is the student's responsibility to note the date, time and location of the course as advertised. - Courses with low enrolments may be cancelled, every effort will be made to contact students, please ensure your contact details are correct. - 5.
+Requests from the student to transfer or credit their course placement due to changed personal circumstances will be considered and every effort will be made to ensure a placement into an alternative course. - 6.
 If you are unable to complete your course, due to changed personal circumstances, the RTO will make every effort to ensure you are placed into an alternative pre-scheduled course. - 7.
 Students can only join after course commencement date if they meet all prerequisites.
 Full course fees are still payable for late enrolments. - 8.
 The RTO reserves the right to decline admission to a course, terminate a student's enrolment in a class or change a Trainer/Assessor at any time without notice. - 9.
 Students participate in courses involving physical activity; field trips, practical demonstrations etc. and do so at their own risk.
 The RTO's students are covered by public liability insurance whilst working within the RTO's premises. - 10.
-If a student is identified as having a Disability and requiring further support, refer to the Support Services section in this manual. - 11.
-Your enrollment is for 12 months.
+If a student is identified as having a Disability and requiring further support, refer to the Support Services section in this manual.

+11. Your enrollment is for 12 months.

 Learners are advised that when the expiry date is approaching, they have 4 weeks left to complete their studies.
-If this cut off date is missed, then the student will be withdrawn from the course and issued a Statement of Attainment (SOA) for any completed units.
+If your not completed by this time, then the student will be withdrawn from the course and issued a Statement of Attainment (SOA) for any completed units.

-Where any student has a workplace component to complete their studies, and observations are yet to be undertaken, this must be undertaken within the same 12 months time period as stated on their Enrolment Agreement.
+Where any student has a workplace component to complete their studies, and any practical observations are yet to be undertaken, this must be undertaken within the same 12 months time period as stated on their Enrolment Agreement.